adrih1/Ecole42/PostCommonCore/RainFall/level4/walkthrough.md

 ## Getting access to the shell

-Like in level3 our goal is to manipulate the printf() function into changing the value of the variable at the address 0x8049810
+Like in level3 our goal is to manipulate the printf() function into changing the value of the variable at the address 0x8049810 so that it equals 16930116.

 1. Print the memory until we reach the address of the variable we wish to modify